github/docs/content/account-and-profile/setting-up-and-managing-your-github-personal-account/managing-personal-account-settings/permission-levels-for-a-personal-account-repository.md

 ---
-title: Permission levels for a user account repository
+title: Permission levels for a personal account repository
 intro: 'A repository owned by a personal account has two permission levels: the repository owner and collaborators.'
 redirect_from:
   - /articles/permission-levels-for-a-user-account-repository